felleg/felleg.gitlab.io-backup/content/posts/30DaysMusicChallenge.md

 [Eggerland](https://en.wikipedia.org/wiki/Eggerland) from the same developer (HAL Laboratory) on the [MSX](https://en.wikipedia.org/wiki/MSX).
 I then had my looks on Super Spy Hunter from the NES (check it out!), but was disappointed to learn is got a reboot on the PS2.
 Nothing to cry about, though, the reboot is worth a look as well!
+To be fair, Spy Hunter got its start in the arcades, so I don't even know why I'm talking about it.
+Super Spy Hunter deserved a mention somewhere! :smile:

 After spending some time searching through video games series lost through time, I stumbled upon this rockin' tune from Power Blade on the NES.
 This game and its sequel are very sough-after by video game